 Sometimes mosaicists best showed their talent in representing ordinary life scenes they knew very well.
 Rod fishing was most likely a popular pastime even in antiquity.
 More effective methods for catching fish had already been developed (and they are depicted in many other mosaics).
 Similar mosaics can be seen at the Museum of Tripoli in Libya.

 Museum of Bardo: Dominus Julius' Estate (late IVth century)

 Some mosaics provide a valuable insight into the society and its economy.
 Dominus Julius was a rich landowner who lived at Carthage, but the mosaic depicts his farm/countryside residence.
 He is portrayed sitting in the lower right corner while he receives a message addressed to him.
 His wife is portrayed opposite him while she is attended by a servant.
 The large farm was fortified with towers and high walls without openings, an indication that at the time security was a worry.
 The domes are likely a sign of private baths.
-The building is surrounded by scenes showing farming and hunting activities in the various periods of the year.
+The building is surrounded by scenes showing farming and hunting activities in the four seasons.
 With one exception all personages are fully clothed, an indication that classic nakedness was out of fashion.
 The overall purpose of the mosaic was to show the wealth of Julius in all its facets, including the clothes of his servants.